PybroLachie/LachiesLibrary/content/posts/Making paper minis.md

 I’ve been playing TTRPGs (specifically D&D 5e) for quite a while now, both as a player and as a DM, and combat naturally is a large part of those games, up until recently all combat I have ever played has been “theatre of the mind” and while there is nothing wrong with that (in fact in certain cases it is likely superior) I had always wanted to do tactical combat on a battle map, however as I spent many of my early D&D playing years as a teenager with no disposable income – the cost for minis and maps was just too much to justify when I would often only play a few sessions a year.
 What is to follow is the journey of learning to make cheap paper minis (about $0.12 AUD per mini), some workflows and materials I have tried and would recommend, and some places to find resources, all things I wish I had known about back then.
 ## How it started

-The idea to print out my own minis first came from seeing it on a YouTube video by “power word spill” on YouTube [1] and I started out creating minis exactly as he recommended, sourcing art from the website printable heroes [2], printing and cutting, and using binder clips as a cheap and effective base.
-I found a bulk packet of binder clips on amazon [3] and also found some relatively cheap card stock [4] as I wanted to make sure the minis did not feel flimsy – regular printer paper was not quite going to cut it.
+The idea to print out my own minis first came from seeing it on a YouTube video by [“power word spill” on YouTube](https://www.youtube.com/watch?v=blBHZuBgcuc) and I started out creating minis exactly as he recommended, sourcing art from the website [printable heroes](https://printableheroes.com/), printing and cutting, and using binder clips as a cheap and effective base.
+I found a [bulk packet of binder clips on amazon](https://www.amazon.com.au/dp/B074XTRX7G?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1) and also found some relatively [cheap card stock](https://www.amazon.com.au/dp/B0DD3FSQL1?ref=ppx_yo2ov_dt_b_fed_asin_title) as I wanted to make sure the minis did not feel flimsy – regular printer paper was not quite going to cut it.
 ## My first test

 ![Image Description](/LachiesLibrary/images/Making%20paper%20minis-20250311113854024.png)